-In Canada, we're often led to believe that you're always better off buying than renting.
-This argument is predicated on the massive increase in house prices over the past few decades.
+In Canada, we're often led to believe that you are always better off buying and house than renting one.
+However, much of this argument is predicated on the massive increase in house prices over the past few decades.

 About the Calculation

-Renting is a simple expense that continues forever and roughly increases in line with inflation.
-To make a fair comparison of renting vs. owning, we need to look at a financial decision today and how it impacts the financial situation 25 years from now when the homeowner is mortgage free.
+Renting is a simple expense that continues forever and roughly increases with inflation.
+To make a fair comparison of renting vs. owning, we need to look at a financial decision today and how it impacts the financial situation 25 years from now when the homeowner is theoretically mortgage-free.

 Typically, if the future value of the downpayment is projected to exceed the value of the property over 25 years, you are much better off renting.